rtm/rtm.github.io/boberator.md

     { p as *newname } # o       // { [newname]: o.p }

-We can also rename properties, including multiple ones, by giving a function as the operand of `as`.
+We can rename properties, including multiple ones, by giving a function as the operand of `as`.
 The function is invoked with the property name:

     { /^p/ as p => p.replace('p', 'q' } # { p1: 1, p2: 2 }   // { q1: 1, q2: 2 }

 ### Mandatory and disallowed picking